Adult Adoption in Florida: Steps and Requirements

 - Attend the final hearing.

 A petition to adopt an adult begins the legal process.
-The petition is filed in the court where the petitioner resides, or in the court where the adoption attorney is located.
-The petition must include all attachments required by Florida law.
+The petition is filed in the court where the petitioner resides or where the attorney is located, as required by Florida Statute § 63.102.
+The petition must include all attachments required by Florida law, including the consent from the adoptee and the adoptee’s spouse, if married.

 The county will charge a filing fee to open the adoption court file.